sethbattin/datafestivus/README.md

 I fleshed out more work on the server.
 There were various problems on both ends, and i spent more of my time revising javascript to update correctly.
 It was not easy to do, and i'm quite certain i haven't designed it properly for easy utilization.
 That is a shame.
 I may give it a little pure design thought more in coming days.

 Otherwise, I am running low on initiative for completing it.

+### 2016 Jan 23

+Brief hiatus; but it is time to resume debugging the webserver/datastore implementation.
+It occurs to me that calling it "stateless" is pretty dumb, since it's saving a specific data value to a server and keeping track of it.
+Seems pretty stateful, now that I think about it.
+Perhaps I'll leave it alone and simply claim "stateless" communication (http).
+It was, afterall, a replacement for a socket server.

+I reviewed my earlier entries to regain my bearings, and I was reminded that I have yet to succeed for any connection needing actual NAT to cross a firewall (i.e., the whole point of STUN, TURN, and ICE).
+I think this is higher in priority that making the server-based system work, which implies that I should improve the IM-based system.
+BUT!
+I think that work would really imply forcing the IM-based system to operate more closely to the server-based in terms of synchronizing data.
+And if I'm doing that, I will need to make the server-system actually work.
+So perhaps I can get a fresh look and refactor both to a more consistent operating method.
+That will be my task for today; code review for the purpose of refactoring, then improving.

+---

+It turns out that trying to debug external network traffic is especially difficult when you aren't actually connected to an external network.
+Lesson learned.
+I have refamiliarized myself with the code, at least.
+Without further debugging possible, it's time to make pure architecture!

+* Connection
+ * Low level API
+ * Creates and answers offers and has ICE events
+ * sends and receives data after connection
+* ConnectionWrapper
+ * reads and writes the serialized connection
+ * Determines when to run procedures on either side's connection
+ * Provides data traffic interface
+* SideBand
+ * Detects changes in the connection wrapper (indirectly via event handling)
+ * Adds changes to the connection from the sideband
+ * Disposable after connection is complete.

+That was a totally worthwhile exercise; here's what I learned.
+The ConnectionWrapper is the most important part, and it ought to be able to operate with interchangeable sideband.
+Ergo: the sideband is a component of the connectionwrapper at initialization time.